Mmarcos01/reading-notes/javascript.md

 % | Modulus | Divides two values and returns the remainder | 10 % 3 | 1

 > Order of execution: * and / are performed *before* + and -
-To change the order, place calculation you want done first inside parantheses.
+To change the order, place calculation you want done first inside parentheses.

 **String Operators**